Babycham is a pear cider drink. It was introduced in the early 1950s to immediate success.

 Showerings acquired R N Coate & Co of Nailsea, near Bristol, one of the four largest cider manufacturers in Britain, in 1956.

 Showerings was converted into a public company in 1959.
 Over 1,000 people were employed.
 By this time Showerings bought much of Britain’s perry pear crop, and had to import additional fruit from Europe.
+A two and a half year stock of pear juice was maintained in order to ensure supply.

 Aided by heavy marketing expenditure, annual sales of Babycham had reached £8 million by 1961.